dawson270500/bText/README.md

  - Reminder to save when closing

- - Settings to be saved between sessions
+ - Settings to be saved between sessions, and more settings e.g. hiding menu bar

 ----
 Current Features: